wjsutton/tableau_public_api/README.md

 ### :books: Workbook Contents

 **API call output**
-<br>Returns a details of a single workbook based on WorkbookRepoUrl, returns some metadata about the workbook (author, titles) and all visible sheets/dashboards/stories packaged with the workbook as found under the "Metadata" section when viewing a viz on Tableau Public.
+<br>Returns details of a single workbook based on WorkbookRepoUrl, returns some metadata about the workbook (author, titles) and all visible sheets/dashboards/stories packaged with the workbook as found under the "Metadata" section when viewing a viz on Tableau Public.
 These are found under the `viewInfos` section, they list out a sheetRepoUrlwe can be modified to produce a URL to that sheet/dashboard/story, e.g.
 <br>sheetRepoUrl: VizConnect-SmallDesignChoicesThatMakeaBigDifference/sheets/IncreasingWhiteSpace-Borders
 <br>URL: [https://public.tableau.com/profile/simon.beaumont#!/vizhome/VizConnect-SmallDesignChoicesThatMakeaBigDifference/IncreasingWhiteSpace-Borders](https://public.tableau.com/profile/simon.beaumont#!/vizhome/VizConnect-SmallDesignChoicesThatMakeaBigDifference/IncreasingWhiteSpace-Borders)